-Friday morning
+Friday morning May 16

 Opening response

-Lord, open our lips
+O Lord, open our lips,

 and our mouth shall proclaim your praise.